evan-erdos/trail-of-cthulhu/story/act-1/seq-3/index.md

 ---
 layout: sequence
 title:  Sleuthing the Soviets
-seq:     3
 ---

 Omari pulls up in a truck and is convinced that the PCs are the reinforcements that Ilya ordered.